N5GEH/n5geh.platform/README.md

         git clone https://github.com/N5GEH/n5geh.platform.git

-3. You may adjust the docker-compose.yml or *.conf according to your preferences.
+3. You may adjust the docker-compose.yml, .env or .conf according to your preferences.
 Our provided file already provides a simple setup with all functionalities.

 4. Change the working directory and start the platform:

         cd n5geh.platform
-        docker-compose up -d
+        docker-compose up -d --env-file=.env

 5. After a while, the platform should be up and running.
 You can check this by typing: